GitMirroring/gnuboot/site/docs/install/spi.md

     ./download flashrom
     ./build module flashrom

-If the `ubuntu2004` script complains about missing dependencies, just modify the script and remove those dependencies.
-The script is located at `resources/packages/ubuntu2004/dependencies` and it is written for Ubuntu 20.04, but it should work fine in other GNU+Linux distributions that use the `apt-get` package manager.
+If the script complains about missing dependencies, just modify the resources/dependencies/ubuntu2004 script and remove those dependencies.
+The script is written for Ubuntu 20.04, but it should work fine in other GNU/Linux distributions that use the `apt-get` package manager.

 A `flashrom/` directory will be present, with a `flashrom` executable inside of it.
-If you got an error about missing package when running the dependencies command above, tweak `resources/packages/ubuntu2004/dependencies`.
+If you got an error about missing package when running the dependencies command above, tweak `resources/dependencies/ubuntu2004`.
 That script downloads and installs build dependencies in apt-get and it is intended for use on x86-64 systems running Ubuntu 20.04, but it should work in Raspbian on the Raspberry Pi.